Muhammad-Nawlo/multitenant-plugin/README.md

   - If a user is not authenticated or does not have the configured role, they will receive a 403 error.

 ### Testing
-1. Install this package in a Laravel app with Filament, stancl/tenancy, and Shield installed.
+1. Install this package in a Laravel app with Filament, stancl/tenancy, and spatie/laravel-permission installed.
 2. Ensure your user has the `super_admin` role (using Spatie/Permission or Shield).
 3. Visit `/tenant-management` in your browser.
 4. Only super admins should be able to access and manage tenants.